andrewbrdk/Outliers/README.md

 lower = 220000000
 upper = 300000000

-# Percent from the Mean
+# Deviation from the Mean, Percent
 # For each point, looks back over the previous 'avg_window' points and computes their average.
 # Marks the current point as an outlier if it falls outside the interval: average * (1 +- percent/100).
 title = "En.wiki Pageviews"